sjsu-library/unionist/_items/unionist--text-0327.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Fatal Occurrence</em>. – The Lexington Observer of the 22d inst.
+transcription: "<em>Fatal Occurrence</em> . – The Lexington Observer of the 22d inst.
-  says – “we learn by a gentlemen,<br>that, on Monday last Mr. John R. Scott of Jessamine county, was shot through the<br>head with a pistol, and expired in a few hours afterwards.
+  says – “we learn by a gentlemen, that, on Monday last Mr. John R. Scott of Jessamine county, was shot through the head with a pistol, and expired in a few hours afterwards.
-  The circumstances<br>have not been fully related to us, but it appears that a recontre had taken<br>place, or was about to take place, between two individuals, January and Reese,<br>and that the deceased interfered to put a stop to it, when he was<br>unintentionally shot by Reese, who perhaps intended to shoot his antagonist,<br>January.
-The deceased was highly respectable.”<br>"
+  The circumstances have not been fully related to us, but it appears that a recontre had taken place, or was about to take place, between two individuals, January and Reese, and that the deceased interfered to put a stop to it, when he was unintentionally shot by Reese, who perhaps intended to shoot his antagonist, January.
+The deceased was highly respectable.” "
 scholarlyNotes: I sent this to someone who maintains an Ancestry tree to whom this may pertain
 commentary: